RSVP & Attendance

 - Total Going count

-- Total Not Going count
+- Total Maybe count

 This summary is updated in real time as players respond.
 It’s especially useful before game day when you need to know if you have enough handlers to run your offensive sets.